Featured site: Find out what are the trending items on Amazon.com!

 So let's set up labels that are meaningful for you to indicate a task.
 You only need to do this once, although you can go back at any time to add more labels.
 To do this, go to File > Properties > Tasklist.
 Here you can see that the defaults are TODO and FIXME, and you can add labels of your own as well, such as "task".
 So add in the label(s) you desire.
 See the screenshot below:

-Screenshot for how to set labels for tasks in Zim
+Screenshot of how to set task labels in ZimNotes

-Using labels, and a valid labelled task
+Using labels and a valid labelled task

 To use a label for a task, the label must be the first thing in a line, and it has to be followed by a colon.
 Here is an example of the correct usage of the TODO label and therefore a valid task: